-Fire ants feed on almost anything, including animals, plants, other insects, carrion (decaying or dead animals), seeds, young tree barks, and other foods.
+Fire ants feed on almost anything, including animals, plants, other insects, carrion (decaying or dead animals), seeds, young tree bark, and other foods.
 There are many species of fire ants, but Red imported fire ants are the most common.
-Fire ant control in your home or property is a matter of comfort, safety, and household aesthetics.
+Fire ant exterminator in your home or property is a matter of comfort, safety, and household aesthetics.

 Identifying fire ants is not easy.
 Even Red imported fire ants, which are known to be red-brown and black, can sometimes appear in other colors depending on the type of soil in their mound or surroundings.
 Below are signs that can tell you whether you have a fire ant colony as your neighbor:

 Unlike other ant mounds, fire ant mounds have no hole at the center where ants exit and enter.
 Instead, fire ants make underground tunnels around the mound for leaving and entering.

 This is one of the clear signs of determining whether you have fire ants on your lawn.
 They’re equipped to build their colonies in any type of soil.
 Their mounds are not tall, and they can reach up to a height of 18 inches which is the same size as other ant nests.

 If fire ants appeared after rain, then it is highly possible they’re your silent neighbors.
 Fire ants remain underground during dry and hot weather to stay cool.
 When it rains, fire ants are forced to come out and continue building their mound after water gets into their tunnels.
 If one day you don’t see anything and the following day there are hundreds or tens of red ants in your yard or garden, a fire ant mound or colony is very near.